tfpf/graph-plot/README.md

 Matplotlib figure instance) instead of `plt.show()`.
 More details can be found in `examples.py`.

-Interactive plots do not work with the `TkAgg` and `TkCairo` backends; this is due to a limitation of Tkinter.

 ## Fonts
 Using a good font can significantly improve the appearance of your plot.
 (Check out the [gallery](#gallery).
 The font used in those plots is